 Other fibers have a much less compacted cell structure allowing more oxygen to each strand, thus causing it to be more flammable.
 But wool has a more compacted, tangled structure, especially when it’s been carded and woven.
 This means far less oxygen can flow between the molecules and it’s much more difficult to ignite a flame in such an environment.

 When wool does manage to ignite and catch on fire, it swells and thanks to that, it can self-extinguish.
 This also prevents excessive smoking.
-But, yes, it does produce some smoke and gas when it burns, however, it doesn’t release a large amount of smoke and harmful chemical gasses that synthetic fabrics give off when they burn.
+Yes, it does produce some smoke and gas when it burns; however, synthetic fabrics don’t release a large amount of smoke and harmful chemical gasses when they burn.

 Yes, a mattress made with wool batting can be declared naturally flame-resistant and pass flame test requirements to prove a mattress’ fire safety.
 Many factors affect a mattress’s ability to pass this test, including the zipper, the cotton elements and other materials in the mattress, and the manufacturing of the wool itself.

 How tightly carded the wool is and whether or not it’s a long or short-staple can affect the pass rate.
 The properties of wool that make it flame-resistant allow it to pass the tests without synthetic, harmful flame-retardants.
 It’s a naturally non-flammable material making it an ideal mattress for anyone who desires to keep their bedroom free from harmful chemicals.

 Like with the argument for why mattresses made of wool are so safe, you can use many of the same points in proving that wool is the best fire-retardant bedding material.
 Wool is ideal for safe, chemical-free bedding material with its natural flame resistance, high ignition point, high water and keratin content, and oxygen-starved cross-linked cell membrane structure.

 You can also be assured that natural wool will not melt, causing incredible pain and skin damage, unlike other synthetic materials when they burn.